Form a tight circle, with arms by their sides pressed up against their neighbour’s arms.

 Aeroplane Circle: To create an ever-larger circle, ask everyone to assume an aeroplane position whereby they balance on one leg, lean forward and extend their arms out to the sides as if they had wings.
 The circle is formed by the (finger) tips of all the out-stretched wings touching.
 Voila, the ‘Aeroplane Circle,’ replete with obligatory aeroplane noises.

-Chicken Theme: Create three chicken-themed circles, eg Chicken Noodle circle (arms tight by side), Chicken Wings (hands on hips, elbows touching neighbours,) Flying Chicken (arms outstretched, touching fingers of neighbours) and finally Free Range Chicken (find any space to stretch arms in circle without touching anyone else.)
+Chicken Theme: Create three chicken-themed circles, eg Chicken Noodle circle (arms tight by side), Chicken Wings (hands on hips, elbows touching neighbours,) Flying Chicken (arms outstretched, touching fingers of neighbours) and finally Free Range Chicken (find any space to stretch arms in a circle without touching anyone else.)
 Thanks to Ryan Eller for this fun suggestion.

 Create Your Own: Invite your group to make up their own versions of particular-sized and physically juxtapositioned circles.

-Combine this exercise with Clumps, whereby the various temporary small groups form according to the required-sized circle.
+Combo: Combine this exercise with Clumps, whereby the various temporary small groups form according to the required-sized circle.

 Individuals and groups are often challenged to respond to unannounced events very quickly.
 Not just limited to the emergency services, but quick response skills are necessary in many everyday tasks such as driving a car, playing sport, even walking on wet pavement.
 This exercise will sharpen your listening skills, but it will also demand a keen awareness of what to do…